Yelp/paasta/docs/source/yelpsoa_configs.rst

      environments.
 Defaults to **false**.
    - ``error_threshold_ratio``: Error threshold ratio (0-1).
 Defaults to **0.01**.
    - ``minimum_error_rps``: Minimum error rate per second, minimum is zero.
 Defaults to **5**.
-   - ``namespace_alert``: Toggle namespace alerting.
-Defaults to **true**.
-Can be used to disable alerting for the namespace when alerts are configured for specific endpoints.
    - ``endpoints``: List of endpoints to create alerts for.
       - ``name``: The name of the endpoint.
       - ``error_threshold_ratio``: Error threshold ratio (0-1).
 If not specified the threshold will be inherited from the parent.